rna-editing1/lodei/README.md

 * Linux operating system (our systems run on Ubuntu 22.04)
 * Podman/Docker *or* conda/mamba

+### Installation

-To run LoDEI we recommend to use the provided [Podman/Docker](#installation-and-usage-via-podman) image or to manually install LoDEI into a [conda/mamba](#installation-and-usage-via-conda-and-pip) environment.
+Prior to installation, we recommend to follow the instructions of the provided [test data](#test-data) to be able to verify a proper installation.

+Install LoDEI by using one of the following ways:

+1. use the [conda/mamba](#installation-and-usage-via-conda) package manager to install LoDEI.
+2. use the provided [Podman/Docker](#installation-and-usage-via-podman) image.
+3. build a Podman/Docker image locally by using the provided Containerfile.

 ## Publication